 - Figure out what your online course is going to be about.
 Are you teaching a language?
 Yoga?
 A technical tool?
 A special diet?
 How to lose weight?
 How to eat vegan food without spending too much time in the kitchen?

 - Set your target audience.
 Who are you talking to?
-Is it to overwhelmed moms?
+Overwhelmed moms?
 Sporties?
-Young people planning a year abroad?
+Younger people planning a year abroad?
 Bloggers trying to figure out how social media works?

 - Write your course.
 Easier said than done, right?
 Well, it’s actually not hard at all!
 Read this post about creating content for your online course – and come back here once you’re done 😉